F22

 User steps:

 - Check the pressure gauge.
-If below about 0.8–1.0 bar (cold), open the filling loop valves and slowly fill the system to the recommended pressure (usually 1.0–1.5 bar).
+If below approximately 0.8–1.0 bar (cold), open the filling loop valves and slowly fill the system to the recommended pressure (usually 1.0–1.5 bar).
 Close the valves afterwards.

 - Bleed radiators to remove air, then re-check and adjust pressure.